 Some individuals are independent at home but not ready to return to work or school.
 The Transitional Program consists of select therapies to prepare people for the Work or School Re-Entry Programs.

-The treatment team consists of licensed or certified specialists in neuropsychology, speech-language pathology, physical therapy, occupational therapy, vocational counseling, and recreational therapy.
+The treatment team at the Center for Transitional Neuro-Rehabilitation at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix, Arizona, consists of licensed or certified specialists in neuropsychology, speech-language pathology, physical therapy, occupational therapy, vocational counseling, and recreational therapy.
 The team consults with the referring physician to review the patient’s progress and medical needs.
 Psychiatric and dietician consultations are also available as needed.

 Learn More about the Center for Transitional Neuro-Rehabilitation